PhirePhly/aprs_notes/telemetry_format.md

 if the telemetry source chooses not to do processing before sending the telemetry.

+Lacking an EQNS formatter packet, the coefficients should be assumed to be {a,b,c} = {0,1,0}.

 ### Bit Sense / Project Title

 ```